supabase/auth/README.md

 `EXTERNAL_X_URL` - `string`

 The base URL used for constructing the URLs to request authorization and access tokens.
-Used by `gitlab` and `keycloak`.
+Used by `gitlab`, `keycloak`, and `beyondidentity`.
 For `gitlab` it defaults to `https://gitlab.com`.
-For `keycloak` you need to set this to your instance, for example: `https://keycloak.example.com/realms/myrealm`
+For `keycloak` you need to set this to your instance, for example: `https://keycloak.example.com/realms/myrealm`.
+For `beyondidentity`, set the Issuer from the beyond identity admin console.
+This will look like `https://auth-{region}.beyondidentity.com/authenticator/v1/tenants/{tenantId}/realms/{realmId}/applications/{applicationId}`.

 #### Apple OAuth